-Meanwhile, I’m continuing to be available for consultations and sessions by phone, Skype, and Zoom.
-Yes!
-No direct touch, but all the online sessions I’ve done, the receiver has reported their sensations so similar to what I was picking up, and/or agreed with me when I reported to them what I was sensing.
-So often their breath revealed that what I was doing via screen was on track.
-The sessions proceeded pretty much as though we were in the same room doing hands-on, including the timing and sense of “done.”
-In follow-up contacts, the clients express gratitude to be feeling better–and I’ve appreciated working and being able to contribute to others’ well-being.
+Online sessions?
+Really?
+During all the online sessions Sara’s done, the receiver has reported their sensations so similar to what she was picking up, and/or agreed with her assessment of what she was sensing.
+So often the client’s breath revealed that what Sara was doing via screen was on track.
+The sessions proceeded pretty much as though they were in the same room doing hands-on, including the timing and sense of “done.”
+In follow-up contacts, the clients expressed gratitude for feeling better and sensing their body’s integrating the shifts, so the healing moved deeper as well.

-As ever, I’m happy to help you release stress, tension, pain, and learn self-care specific to your needs.
-Now, in person! or online.
-Please contact me to set up an appointment.
+Regardless of location and process, Sara’s happy to help you release stress, tension, pain, and learn self-care specific to your needs.
+Please contact Sara to set up an appointment.

-Payment is by cash, check, or money order (no plastic or online payment options) by a very generous sliding scale, allowing that so many of us are un- or under-employed and there are those yet who are financially stable and able to pay their fair share.
+Payment is by cash, check, or money order (no plastic or online payment options) by sliding scale, accounting for those who are un- or under-employed and those who are still financially stable and able to pay their regular full share.
 One teacher calls it “Pay from the Heart,” a phrase Sara’s adopting in addition to sliding scale.
 Please call for specifics.

 Who can benefit from Ortho-Bionomy® and Somatic Therapy?

 All who want to be involved in their healing process are welcome.
 All who want pain relief, greater ease, and increased awareness of body-mind connection are welcome.

 People from all walks of life benefit from this work: attorneys, teachers, techies, construction workers, police, moms, musicians, restaurant workers, shop owners, athletes, dancers, psychotherapists, and bodywork professionals.
 (Yes, Sara has worked with people in all of these professions and even more.)